dragon7-fc/misc/README.md

     - [The Python Language and Library References](https://docs.python.org/3/index.html)
     - [Third-Party Library Documentation](https://readthedocs.org/)
     - [general decorators tutorial](https://realpython.com/primer-on-python-decorators/)
+    - Python’s pass-by-assignment scheme isn’t the same as C++’s reference parameters, but it turns out to be very similar to C’s in practice:
+        - Immutable arguments act like C’s “by value” mode Objects such as integers and strings are passed by object reference (assignment), but since you can’t change immutable objects in place anyhow, the effect is much like making a copy.

+        - Mutable arguments act like C’s “by pointer” mode Objects such as lists and dictionaries are passed by object reference too, which is similar to the way C passes arrays as pointers—mutable objects can be changed in place in the function, much like C arrays.
     - [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/)
     - [A summary of python code style conventions](https://development.robinwinslow.uk/2014/01/05/summary-of-python-code-style-conventions/)
     - [Python For Data Science Cheat Sheet - Python Basics](https://datacamp-community-prod.s3.amazonaws.com/e30fbcd9-f595-4a9f-803d-05ca5bf84612)